Regenerative Agriculture Trends for 2022

 It also reflects a critical shift in perspective—from doing “less bad” to doing “more good."
 At a time when companies have struggled to find and implement effective solutions, regenerative agriculture is a legitimate pathway to tangible social and environmental impact.

-Regenerative Agriculture Trends for 2022
+Regenerative Agriculture Trends in 2023

 1. Financial Incentives for Farmers to Make the Transition

-It costs farmers time, money, and effort to embrace regenerative agriculture practices and principles.
-However, most farmers lack the capital to make this shift.
-Recognizing this significant barrier, more companies will build creative partnerships to incentivize and support farmers as they make this transition.
+Recognizing this significant barrier, we predict a regenerative agriculture trend will include seeing more companies building creative partnerships to incentivize and support farmers as they make this transition.

 What might this look like?
 We expect to see more companies making long-term contract commitments to buy from farmers who deploy regenerative agriculture practices.
 Companies can also partner with financial and lending institutions to shape financial incentives for farmers who successfully transition their farms and practices.